DavidMeagher1/TES3MP_Scripts/README.md

 # Install
  This requires Two other modules.
 To install this module add these files to a `server/scripts/custom/PartySystem` folder.
- Then add `PartySystem = require("custom.PartySystem.main")` to your **customScripts.lua** after [Urm's DataManager](https://github.com/tes3mp-scripts/DataManager)
+ If you're looking for a specific release look in the [releases section](../../releases) Then add `PartySystem = require("custom.PartySystem.main")` to your **customScripts.lua** after [Urm's DataManager](https://github.com/tes3mp-scripts/DataManager)

  ### Config